MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/overview.md

 ## Rulesets and rules

 PowerApps checker requires a list of rules when run.
 These rules can be provided in the form of individual rules or a grouping of rules, referred to as a *ruleset*.
 A ruleset is a convenient way to specify a group of rules instead of having to specify each rule individually.
 For example, the solution checker feature uses a ruleset named *Solution Checker*.
 As new rules are added or removed, the service will include these changes automatically without requiring any change by the consuming application.
 If you require that the list of rules not change automatically as described above, then the rules can be specified individually.
 Rulesets can have one or more rules with no limit.
 A rule can be in no or multiple rulesets.
-You can get a list of all rulesets by calling the API as follows: _.../api/ruleset_.
+You can get a list of all rulesets by calling the API as follows: `[Geographical URL]/api/ruleset`.
 This endpoint is open and does not require authentication.

 ### Solution checker ruleset